 When you’re beginning with lighting, it’s not going to be long before you have questions about DMX.

-In lighting, DMX is everywhere, and it is how our lighting equipment gives and gets instruction on what to do and when.
+In lighting, DMX is everywhere, and it is how our lights get information on what to do from our consoles or software.

-Whether you’re 100% new to lighting or have been around the block, it’s super-important to have an understanding of DMX and what to do/what not to do.
+Whether you’re 100% new to lighting or have been around the block, it’s super-important to have an understanding of DMX so that you can set your lights up correctly and troubleshoot any problems that come up.

 DMX can be your best friend or your worst enemy.